FAQ's - Divorce Attorney San Antonio TX Answers

 Conservatorship orders address and allocate between parents or caretakers rights, decision making authority, and duties as they relate to the child.
 For example, a court order could address such issues as where the child will live and go to school.
 This also includes who will have the right to possession and access.

 Unless it is not in the child’s best interest, the Court will generally order a joint managing conservatorship.
 A joint managing conservatorship allows parents or caretakers to share in the rights and duties of raising the child.
-More often than not, the right to determine the child’s primary residence will need to be allocated to one conservator, who will then become the child’s primary joint managing conservator.
+If your case is decided by a Court rather than by agreement of the parties, the right to determine the child’s primary residence will need to be allocated to one conservator, who will then become the child’s primary joint managing conservator.

 Back to Top